 We have only include recipes that are tried-and-true.
 You can trust that your menu will be planned to perfection.
 It is a traditional Easter menu and has all the flavors you expect: ham, cheesy potatoes, and deviled eggs.

 The star of Easter Dinner is traditionally ham!
 I found perfection in Ina Garten’s recipe for Virginia Spiral Ham .
 It is a blend of chutney, brown sugar, orange, garlic, and Dijon.
 It coats the ham in a sweet, tangy sauce that balances the salt of the ham.

 Now, her recipe serves 35… so if you are only serving 10, get a much smaller ham.
 Something closer to 8-10 pounds.

-This is a perfect decadent side dish.
+These Cheesy Potatoes are a perfect decadent side dish.
 It is full of butter, cheese, sour cream, and shredded potatoes.
 You top all that off with crushed potato chips.
 YUM!

-Cheesy Potato Casserole compliments the salty ham perfectly, and balances the freshness of the Broccoli Bacon Salad and Oven Roasted Asparagus.
+This potato casserole compliments the salty ham perfectly, and balances the freshness of the Broccoli Bacon Salad and Oven Roasted Asparagus.